 If fulfilling ADA compliance at a specific location per PROWAG standards is determined to be technically infeasible, the County will document and support the efforts and design used to improve conditions to the maximum extent practicable (MEP).
-If required, the Maximum Extent Practicable (MEP) form, an example of which is included in Appendix I, will be submitted through the ADA Coordinator.
-Approved MEP forms will be stored with the ADA Coordinator and the incidence will be noted in the Transition Plan.
+If required, the MEP conditions will be documented by the ADA Coordinator.
+Approved MEP documentation will be stored with the ADA Coordinator.
+An example of an IDOT MEP Form is included in Appendix I.